chriskirknielsen/chriskirknielsen.com/src/en/pages/acknowledgements.md

 ## Technical

-This site is built with [Eleventy](https://www.11ty.dev/) (of which I am an official supporter!), a fantastic static site generator.
+This site is built with [{{ eleventy.generator }}](https://www.11ty.dev/) (of which I am an official supporter!), a fantastic static site generator.
 I run [gulp](https://gulpjs.com/) in front of my build to compile my Sass to CSS and minify styles and scripts alike, then inline them to reduce HTTP requests.

 Hosting is provided by [Netlify](https://netlify.com/), free of charge, since I don't generate much traffic… Still good to support these fine folks, though!